Butternut Squash Risotto. Is there a more quintessential fall comfort dish?!

 Ingredients

-- 2 ½ Tbsp unsalted butter divided
+- 2½ Tbsp unsalted butter, divided

 - ¼ lb pancetta or guanciale, diced

-- 1 large shallot minced, about ¼ cup
+- 1 large shallot, minced, about ¼ cup

-- ½ large butternut squash peeled and grated, see note below
+- ½ large butternut squash, peeled and grated, see note below

 - 2 cups arborio rice

-- 2 cloves garlic minced
+- 2 cloves garlic, finely chopped

 - ¾ cup dry white wine

-- 6-8 cups chicken stock low-sodium
+- 6-8 cups low-sodium chicken broth

-- 1 cup Parmigiano Reggiano freshly grated
+- 1 cup Parmigiano Reggiano, freshly grated

-- 1 Tbsp fresh sage finely chopped
+- 1 Tbsp fresh sage, finely chopped

 - 1 tsp lemon zest